Gradient Flow Finite Element Discretisations with Energy-Based $hp$-Adaptivity for the Gross-Pitaevskii Equation with Angular Momentum: Projected Sobolev gradient flow

 \section{Projected Sobolev gradient flow}

-In this section, we introduce the Gross--Pitaevskii equation for the associated minimisation problem given in~\eqref{eq:GPproblem} below, and establish the continuous and discrete projected Sobolev gradient flow for its exact and numerical solution, respectively.
+In this section, we introduce the GPE for the associated minimisation problem given in~\eqref{eq:GPproblem} below, and establish the continuous and discrete projected Sobolev gradient flow for its exact and numerical solution, respectively.